 While I consistently achieved that, I had never challenged myself to go to another level.
-When I wrote the chapter for my book, increasing my output made me re-evaluate how much I could actually write in one sitting.
-It is often said that our results are just a reflection of our beliefs.
+When I wrote the chapter for my book, increasing my output made me re-evaluate how much I could write in one sitting.
+It’s often said our results are a reflection of our beliefs.

 - Focus on what you want, not on what you fear.
-This ties in with the first point that we must always focus on what we want.
-The challenge is when we encounter obstacles or experience temporary failure, it makes us question our abilities and may even bring up different types of fears that could prevent us from generating any type of momentum.
+This ties in with the point that we must always focus on what we want.
+The challenge is when we encounter obstacles or experience temporary failure, it makes us question our abilities.
+It may even bring up different fears that could prevent us from generating any momentum.
 The way to move past our fears is to focus on what we want and why we want it.

-Being able to experience momentum on a consistent basis will make us more efficient and effective, and allow us to get more done in less time, which means we will have the choice to do whatever we want with the time we save.
+Being able to experience momentum consistently will make us more efficient and effective, and allow us to get more done in less time, which means we will have the choice to do whatever we want with the time we save.

-If we don’t diligently do the things mentioned above, it is highly unlikely that will we generate any sort of momentum, which can easily lead to frustration and overwhelm.
+If we don’t diligently do the things mentioned above, it’s highly unlikely we’ll generate any momentum, which can easily lead to frustration and overwhelm.

 Action Step: Before starting any new project or task, first get clear on what the end result is.
 Once you have a clear mental picture of what you want, create a working plan to keep you on track and build momentum as to move towards the end result you want.